en4orcer/en4orcer/README.md

-### Hey 👋🏽, I'm [En4orcer!](https://github.com/en4orcer)... but don't let the name fool you - I'm a good guy!
+### Hey 👋🏽, I'm [Effy!](https://github.com/en4orcer)... but don't let the name fool you - I'm a good guy!

 Hi, I'm Effy.
-I'm a keen CryptoNote enthusiast hoping to make a tiny bit of influence in this massive crypto space.
+I'm a keen CryptoNote enthusiast that is hoping to make a tiny bit of influence in this massive crypto space.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />